-5.(1) The Commissioner may by Order provide that in any area of the fishing waters lying to the north of sixty degrees south of latitude specified in the Order (a "specified area") fishing is prohibited unless it is authorised by a licence granted by the Director of Fisheries or is permitted under subsection (14).
+5.(1) The Commissioner may by Order provide that in any area of the fishing waters lying to the Licensing of fishing boats. north of sixty degrees south of latitude specified in the Order (a "specified area") fishing is prohibited unless it is authorised by a licence granted by the Director of Fisheries or is permitted under subsection (14).